MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

     ![Remote Architecture](media/architecture.png)

 3. Set a breakpoint by clicking in the left gutter of some code that you know will execute.

-A red circle appears.
+    A red dot appears on the line of code where you set the breakpoint.

 4. Press **F5** (or **Debug > Start Debugging**) to start debugging.

-    When you start debugging the application first will be compiled on the remote target.
+    When you start debugging, the application is compiled on the remote target before it starts.
 Any compilation errors will appear in the **Error List** window.

     If there are no errors, the app will start and the debugger will pause at the breakpoint.